george-hawkins/blender-donut-notebook/README.md

 We want to select the top-third of the donut - if we just click and drag and outline, we'll just select the vertices that we can see.

-Note: I find pressing `1` and `.` on the NumPad great for getting the current object nicely recentered if I've been panning and orbiting around.
+Note: I find pressing `1` and `.` on the NumPad great for getting the current object nicely re-centered if I've been panning and orbiting around.

 So switch into X-Ray mode (the upper-right icon of a square offset from a dotted square):